 Tai Chi Qigong Instructor

-In 2014, I received formal endorsement to teach tai chi from Sifu Mark Parzynski, MAcOM, LAc, an accomplished martial artist who was an elite student of the late Sifu Gregory Fong.
+In 2014, I received formal endorsement to teach tai chi from Sifu Mark Parzynski, DAOM, LAc, an accomplished martial artist who was a dedicated student of the late Sifu Gregory Fong.
 While living in Portland, OR I taught tai chi at Lan Su classical Chinese garden and at Mittleman Jewish Community Center.
 Before Portland I taught Wild Goose Qigong at the Firehouse in Bellingham, WA.

 My background in Western healing arts includes knowledge of anatomy and kinesiology from training and work as a massage therapist (2001-2016).
 A year-long course in functional neurology, along with continuing education in that field, have brought an awareness of brain function to my approach.
 As a practitioner of Tui Na and Jin Shin Jyutsu, I have developed a basic understanding of Asian healing arts.